sushanthr/ollama-ui/README.md

 Simple web application for chatting with locally installed Ollama models.
 Visit https://sushanthr.github.io/ollama-ui/ or deploy this yourself.

+You do not have to install another app to talk to your local ollama server.

 ## Features

 - 🌐 **Web-based Interface**: Clean, modern, and responsive design